bwann/tcollector/README.md

   Simple tcollector SMF service manifest for OpenIndiana (OpenSolaris/Solaris 11 too?)

+### Disclaimer
+I am providing code in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from me and not from my employer (Facebook).

 Bugs?
 Clown town?
 Send me pull requests

-Disclaimer:
-I am providing code in this repository to you under an open source license.
-Because this is my personal repository, the license you receive to my code is from me and not from my employer (Facebook).

 --bwann